 They take the flower and turn it into medicinal cannabis (oils, capsules and pills)

 Recreational Cannabis (edibles, oils and flower) are produced either by specialist retail focussed LP's or by the larger LP's themselves (Canopy Growth and Aurora Cannabis would be prime examples of this, as they produce – presently – for medicinal market, with the foundations being laid to produce for the recreational market when legalised).

-The processing of the marijuana, where the buds are harvested from the plants, could take place at the grower’s facility, or it could be a separate link in the supply chain, depending on the grower’s resources and business model.
-This processing would involve different pre-distribution procedures, depending on whether they were intended for wholesale or retail buyers, in other words, whether it is being sent to an end user, or to additional links in the supply chain.
+The processing of the marijuana, where the buds are harvested from the plants, could take place at the grower's facility, or it could be a separate link in the supply chain, depending on the grower's resources and business model.
+This processing would involve different pre-distribution procedures, depending on whether they were intended for wholesale or retail buyers, in other words, whether it is being sent to an end-user, or to additional parties in the supply chain.

 Marijuana is perhaps best known as plant material that is dried and smoked.
 Not everyone is able or willing to smoke, even when it's to consume medicine that will relieve serious symptoms.
 One of the benefits of medical marijuana, though, is that it can be administered in a number of different ways and this is where the processors come into play.